javierdelapuente/paas-charm/docs/explanation/index.rst

 Explanation
 ===========

-The following explanations provide context and clarification on key topics related to the use and configuration of ``paas-charm`` and 12-factor app frameworks.
+The following explanations provide context and clarification on key topics related to the use and configuration of web app frameworks.

 .. toctree::
    :maxdepth: 1

+   Charm architecture <charm-architecture>